Gemini VS Coinbase: 2021 Crypto Exchange Comparison

 About the Exchanges

 Gemini is a digital currency exchange, launched in 2015, with headquarters in New York City.
-It allows users to buy, sell, and store digital currencies.
+It allows users to store, sell, and buy digital currencies.
 It was founded by the Winklevoss twins – Cameron and Tyler, which is why they chose that particular name for their company.

 These are the same guys who in 2008 sued Mark Zuckerberg for stealing their ConnectU idea for creating a social networking site, and later on founding Facebook.
 They have always been crypto enthusiasts, so after winning the case they invested in large amounts of Bitcoin with the money made from the lawsuit.
 They founded Gemini soon after, to profit from the growing cryptocurrency trends.